Global Warming Theory no 79

 In wintertime the temperature is easily 10o C higher during nighttime when cloudy.

-Clouds also prevent radiation towards the earth.
+Clouds also prevent radiation towards Earth.

 In summertime the temperature is easily 10o C lower during daytime when cloudy.